worldstar/NCHC-Slurm-Demo/README.md

 NCHC provides the vVidia H100 and H200 GPU.
 In order to access this platform quickly, I design this quick start guide which introduce how to use the NCHC GPU instance by Slurm.

 How to Use Nano5 of NCHC
 This repository shows how to run a PyTorch image classification job on NCHC Nano5 using Slurm and a Singularity container.
+For the details, please read the slides "How to use Nano5 of NCHC.pdf"

 1. Download / Clone this Project on NCHC Nano5
 bash